Welcome to Registered Nurse RN. Our mission is to help aspiring nurses, nursing students, and new nurses.

 Nurses typically work under the authority of a physician, nurse practitioner, or physician’s assistant.
-Registered nurses often delegate responsibilities to Licensed Pracital Nurses (LPNs), and Certified Nursing Assistants (CNAs) depending on their scope of practice and competencies.
+Registered nurses often delegate responsibilities to licensed practical nurses (LPNs), and certified nursing assistants (CNAs), depending on their scope of practice and competencies.

-Nurses make up an essential part of our healthcare system, and make up the largest number of the healthcare occupations.
-According to the BLS statistics, over 60% of Registered nurses work in a hospital setting, while others work in other settings such as Physician’s offices, outpatient facilities, and home-health agencies.
-Learn more registered nursing information.
+Nurses make up an essential part of our healthcare system, and they make up the largest number of the healthcare occupations.
+According to the BLS statistics, over 60% of registered nurses work in a hospital setting, while others work in other settings such as physician’s offices, outpatient facilities, and home-health agencies.